livechat/livechat-public-docs/site/content/rest-api/introduction.md

 All LiveChat API requests start with `https://api.livechatinc.com/`.

-{{{ui-copy-input}{Connection endpoint}{https://api.livechatinc.com/}{Copy URL}}}
+<aside class="notice">Please note that all LiveChat API requests must use `HTTPS` protocol.</aside>

-The next segment of the URI path depends on the type of your request.
+The next segment of the URL path depends on the type of your request.
 For example, use: `https://api.livechatinc.com/agents` to get or modify the agents data.

 <aside class="notice">All requests must have `X-API-VERSION` header set to the number of the version that you'd like to use.
 The most recent version is 2.</aside>